-This JSR-331 is a Java Specification Request being developed under the Java Community Process rules.
+This JSR-331 is a Java Specification Request developed under the Java Community Process rules.
 This specification defines a Java runtime API for Constraint Programming.
+JSR-331 was approved by JCP Executive Committee on March-2012.

 Rationale

 Constraint Programming (CP) is a programming paradigm which provides useful tools to model and efficiently solve constraint satisfaction and optimization problems.
 Today CP is a proven optimization technique and many CP solvers empower real-world business applications in such areas as scheduling, planning, configuration, resource allocation, and real-time decision support.
 However, the absence of standards still limits the acceptance of CP by the business world.